Gifted and Talented Services and Programs

 Middle School: A student may furlough once 7-8.

-Secondary: Identified student may chose the Gifted course or other option and will maintain gifted status through graduation.
+High school: Identified student may chose the gifted course or other option and will maintain gifted status through graduation.

 Elementary GT Programs

-The AIM program provides a homogeneous grouping of identified elementary (K-6) gifted and talented students that is designed to maximize their potential through in-depth and complex exploration of interdisciplinary studies not included in the mainstream classroom.
-AIM is a pull-out program where students are clustered in a classroom with a gifted and talented specialist teacher.
+AIM services provide a homogeneous grouping of identified elementary (K-6) gifted/talented students designed to maximize their potential through in-depth and complex exploration of interdisciplinary studies not included in the mainstream classroom.
+AIM services are pull-out services (the student leaves his/her general education classroom to go to the AIM classroom) where students are grouped with a gifted and talented specialist teacher.
 The AIM curriculum challenges students to develop and apply their talents through a variety of integrated, multidisciplinary learning activities and projects.
-AIM curriculum serves to integrate Language Arts/Social Studies and Science/Math through a rigorous, relevant, and enriched extension of the regular classroom.
+AIM curriculum serves to integrate language arts/social studies and science/math through a rigorous, relevant, and enriched extension of the regular classroom.
 AIM classroom activities focus on logic, problem solving, higher order thinking skills, critical and creative thinking.
-AIM classrooms will focus on STEM integration along with current curriculum.
+AIM classrooms will focus on STEM Problem-Based Learning unit integration along with current curriculum.

 Students who qualify during a spring assessment begin service the following school year.